-- Enable consumers to better understand the QoS provided by the licensee and inform service usage and consumer feedback on services; - Provide the Regulator with objective points of reference for assessing the QoS provided by the licensee; - Maintain or improve quality of service - Focus service and network providers to deliver high quality services to customers - Alert the Regulator to issues of concern to customers or on which they may need to develop new policies; and - Provide reassurance to customers that the service they receive is of a certain standard.
+- Enable consumers to better understand the QoS provided by the licensee and inform service usage and consumer feedback on services; - Provide the Regulator with objective points of reference for assessing the QoS provided by the licensee; - · Maintain or improve quality of service - Focus service and network providers to deliver high quality services to customers - Alert the Regulator to issues of concern to customers or on which they may need to develop new policies; and - Provide reassurance to customers that the service they receive is of a certain standard

 It is on this basis that SHG considers there to be sufficient justification to monitor and target quality of service in St Helena.
-When establishing a QoS regime SHG will take the following factors in to consideration:
+The Communications Ordinance will provide for When establishing a QoS regime both in legislation and in the licensing framework.
+When establishing this framework SHG will take the following factors in to consideration:

-- The relationship of quality of service to its costs and its value to the customer - Identifying areas to be covered - Identifying information sources - Establishing a balance between outcomes (i.e. quality of service parameters), outputs (i.e. quality of service measurements) and inputs (measured quality of service performance submitted by service providers) - Establishing criteria for the reliability and verifiability of the information available; - Assessment of the costs of providing and processing the information; and - Identifying performance indicators that are available for public disclosure.
+- The relationship of quality of service to its costs and its value to the customer - Identifying areas to be covered

-In addressing matters of quality SHG will look to keep regulatory initiatives proportionate so as not to unduly increase consumer prices.
-The quality measures set will draw on the SMART principles; they will be Specific, Measurable, Actionable, Relevant and Timely
+- Identifying information sources - Establishing a balance between outcomes (i.e. quality of service parameters), outputs (i.e. quality of service measurements) and inputs (measured quality of service performance submitted by service providers) - Establishing criteria for the reliability and verifiability of the information available; - Assessment of the costs of providing and processing the information; and - Identifying performance indicators that are available for public disclosure.

-Performance enhancing incentives and penalties will be incorporated into the regulatory framework and will address issues such as:
+In addressing matters of quality within licensing agreements SHG will look to keep regulatory initiatives proportionate so as not to unduly increase consumer prices.
+The quality measures set will draw on the SMART principles; they will be Specific, Measurable, Actionable, Relevant and Timely Performance enhancing incentives and penalties will be incorporated into the regulatory framework and will address issues such as:

-- Level of availability (reliability of supply/% availability) - Restoring supply after unplanned interruption - Speed of communications level of download and upload speeds - Contention ratios - Response time for consumer faults and complaints - Levels of service security (cyber security regime) - Ongoing monitoring and reporting
+- Level of availability (reliability of supply/% availability) - · Restoring supply after unplanned interruption - Speed of communications level of download and upload speeds - Contention ratios - · Response time for consumer faults and complaints - Levels of service security (cyber security regime) - · Ongoing monitoring and reporting